manelmourelo/Quest-Boss-Balancing-Design/README.md

 ### **Points to take in count when designing a boss:**

-When you design a boss, you must have in mid that it has to be challenging and fair.
+When you design a boss, you must have in mind that it has to be challenging and fair.
 It can be accomplished by using patterns in the attacks of the boss.
 It’s also important to think of stages that the boss should have, because a boss without stages can feel plain and boring.

 Make a boss that let you play with the player feelings.
 With this I mean that the boss should scare the player or intimidate him.
 Even it could make the player laugh, letting him underestimate the boss.
 You can even transform an NPC that during the game has been helping the player to make him feel betrayed.